candytaco/rhubarb.portal/README.md

 ```

 The script prints the header, frame and message inventories, string tables, game events, the players and their first recorded state, and, with a partner demo, the merged server tick axis.
 The expected values for the public sdp demos are listed in section 6 of the spec.

-### Map and bot assets

-Map geometry is served from `public/models/maps/<map name>/` and the bot models from `public/models/players/atlas.glb` and `pbody.glb`.
-Neither can be produced in a cloud environment because they need the Portal 2 game files, bspsrc and Blender.
-Until they exist, a map is shown as the recorded positions over a grid and the bots as capsules in their team colour.
-Section 5 of the spec describes the conversion steps with the existing `scripts/convert-map.mjs` pipeline.

 ### Credits